Six of Pentacles

 Reading the Card

-The card can also refer to wealth coming to you.
-This could be through your career or hard work.
-It could be something you have inherited or even an unexpected win.
-Whatever it is, the card notes that managing this new found wealth will be important otherwise you may lose it quickly.
-Giving it to those within your close circle will make a much bigger impact to your life than spending it all on yourself.
+The card can indicate wealth arriving soon.
+This comes through career advancement, hard work, an inheritance, or an unexpected win.
+Managing this newfound wealth is paramount, otherwise, you will lose it quickly.
+Distributing it to those within your close circle guarantees a far greater impact on your life than spending it entirely on yourself.

 There is also a wider level of generosity to consider; charity and giving to those in more need than yourself.

-The reversed Six of Pentacles advises you to be wary of Eleos’ opposite, Anaideia.
+The Reversed Six of Pentacles advises you to be wary of Eleos’s opposite, Anaideia.

-Someone may be taking advantage of you, or you may have a sense of entitlement.
-In the words of the ancients; shameless behavior.
+Someone is taking advantage of you, or you harbor a deep sense of entitlement.
+In the words of the ancients: shameless behavior.

 You may be guilty of keeping your wealth to yourself, or using it frivolously to make yourself look good rather than feeling good.
 If you only feel good when other people think you look good, there’s a problem.